Where is Church?

 Though we come from different churches—and no churches—we are there forming relationships, helping others, and being united as one “church”—just like Jesus prayed (John 17:23).

-So I went to “church” last Tuesday, and then on Saturday, and I will go again this Sunday morning.
+So I went to church last Tuesday and then on Saturday.
+I will go again this Sunday.
+But I’m sure my Sunday experience won’t match what I relished on Tuesday and Saturday.